Domain Name IdeasHow to choose the best domain

 conservative.

-investing-vibes.com probably
+cool-investing-ideas.com probably

 wouldn't give a chartered accountant target market a lot of confidence.

-down ten domain name ideas, so that you have a much better chance of coming up with the
+Don't be satisfied with coming up with one idea for your domain name.
+Write down ten domain name ideas, so that you have a much better chance of coming up with the best name.

 can make a long domain name